 1. Runway: Built for teams that need to move fast

 It’s fast to implement, easy to understand, and powerful enough to simulate multiple what-if scenarios in real time.
+Runway’s models feel familiar to spreadsheet users, but add structure, auditability, and collaboration on top.

 Core features: